Categories

 And yet I still sorta like both for merely existing.
 I’ve been addicted to these novelty slashers that match Scream– or Friday the 13th-style teen murder sprees (usually by masked killers of unknown identities) to narrative premises or structures usually associated with specific films – e.g. Groundhog Day, Freaky Friday, It’s a Wonderful Life — ever since I watched the terrific Happy Death Day a few years ago.
 You can see my full list of proposed high-concept slasher riffs in my Freaky review.
 (Shoutout to ED for using that comment section to keep me abreast of the release of these types of films.)

 I haven’t yet said much specific about Time Cut yet because I frankly don’t have all that much to say.
 It’s an adequate execution of the logline: girl from present day with a dead sister accidentally goes back to the day of the murder and decides to try and save her sister.
 Our heroine is Lucy (Madison Bailey), a science geek whose entire existence is colored by her sister’s passing.
-Her parents are in an eternal, depressed haze, especially near the 20th anniversary of the death of the daughter Summer (Antonia Gentry).
+Her parents are in an eternal, depressed haze, especially near the 20th anniversary of the death of their daughter Summer (Antonia Gentry).
 The large age gap between the sisters is explained as her parents deciding to have another child after their first one dies, though this doesn’t line up with the parents’ aimless malaise otherwise.

 Adequacy is nothing to sneeze at!
 That’s doubly true for a movie that clearly got greenlit based on its premise.
 High concept slashers do not bat a thousand: see: It’s a Wonderful Knife.
 I’ll admit some of the film’s impact is undercut by the sheer number of redundancies with Totally Killer.
 That’s not, strictly, Time Cut’s fault.
 And there are, indeed, a few things it does better than Totally Killer: the character relationships and family connection are more investing and developed: Lucy processing the cruelty of young, sudden death, especially of her lovely sister, is palpable in a way that’s not always true of slashers.

 But there’s not really any component of Time Cut that’s particularly noteworthy.
 As a slasher it is downright moribund.
 It really only bothers with suspense for a single scene — a stalk through a dusty old museum — and even that scene is poorly staged.
-I don’t mind PG-13 slashers in general, but this is a soft PG-13 that averts its eyes from nearly all violence.
+I don’t mind PG-13 slashers in general, but this is a soft PG-13 that eschews nearly all onscreen violence.
 Why even make a slasher at that point?
 The film gestures towards some inventive and brutal kills, including one involving someone’s face getting caught in an escalator at a mall, only to avert the camera’s eye a moment before it unfolds.
 (I do wonder if the film has an R-rated cut somewhere; but why would they have hired gore makeup artists and not used any of their work in the main release?)

 As a production piece evoking 2003, Time Cut disappoints as well.
 The fashion is there, but MacPherson puts in very little legwork to make Time Cut feel like 2003.
 I’m not expecting a Linklater-level production, or even something as immersively early-millennium-evocative as Didi, but MacPherson really should have thought about why she wanted to set it during her own teenaged years.
 Corny as Totally Killer’s 1980s were, it at least had a purpose and throughline for the setting with nonstop gags about regressive identity politics and halfhearted safety norms.
 Time Cut’s 2003 is mostly “they sure didn’t have smartphones” and “low-cut jeans were in.”
 I actually groaned when a 16-year-old made an “I should invest in BlackBerry” anachronism joke.
 Have the writers met actual teenagers before?